-DIVISIO N OF STATE I PARKS USE ON ILY

-DIVISION OF STATE PARKS FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 ŧ 1

-CATEGORY

-Have you ever served on active duty in the Armed Forces of the United States and separated from su YES

-under conditions other than dishonorable?

-Would you like to receive information and assistance regarding the agency's vetera Click here for additional information or send an email to moparks@dnr.mo.gov or c Tes 1 DN 🖵

-QUESTIONS 1-9: GENERAL INFORMATION all 600-344-0946.

-1. NAME OF AGENCY OR ORGANIZATION REQUESTING GRANT FUNDS

-ADDRESS

-CITY STATE ZIP

-NAME AND TITLE OF RECEIVING OFFICIAL 1

-EMAIL ADDRESS PHONE

-FROME

-2. AGENCY/ORGANIZATION DUNS NUMBER 1

-3. APPLICATION PREPARER

-EMAIL ADDRESS PHONE

-4. PROJECT CONTACT PERSON דוד LE OF PROJECT CONTACT PERSON 1

-EMAIL ADDRESS PHONE

-IS THIS PROJECT CONTACT A LPA PROJECT CERTIFIED PERSON IN RESPONSIBLE CHARGE?
-DO VES

-5. US REPRESENTATIVE DISTRICT

-6. STATE REPRESENTATIVE DISTRICT

-7. STATE SENATOR DISTRICT

-8. REGIONAL PLANNING COUNCIL

-9. LOCATION OF PROJECT: COUNTY IN WHICH THE PROJECT IS LOCATED

-a pagrad altreations

-CITY OR TOWN IN WHICH THE PROJECT IS LOCATED (if project is not located within city limits, indicat e nearest city of town)

-TOWNSHIP, RANGE, SECTION LATITU DE LONGITUDE

-QUESTIONS 10-11: PROJECT SPONSOR'S BACKGROUND

-10. PROJECT APPLICANT IS:

-STATE LOCAL GOVERNMENT NOT-FOR-PROFIT FEDERAL

-11. DESCRIBE PROJECT SPONSOR'S ORGANIZATION: WHAT IS THE ORGANIZATION'S ANNUAL OPERATING BUDGET (please indicate)?
-HOW LONG HAS THE ORGANIZATION BEEN IN EXISTENCE? (indicate number of years; If less than a year, give date organization was established)
+FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 PROJECT # PROJECT # FEDERAL RECREATIONAL TRAILS PROGRAM TRAIL PROJECT APPLICATION (PAGE 1 OF 12) PROJECT C PROJECT CATEGORY Have you ever served on active duty in the Armed Forces of the United States and under conditions other than dishonorable? separated from suc ch service YES □ NO RES ET If the vendor provides any "personal information" as defined in Section 105.1500, RSMo cond Revenue Code of 1986, as amended, the vendor understands and agrees that it is voluntarily The state will treat such personal information in accord with §105.1500, RSMo.
+QUESTIONS 1-9: GENERAL INFORMATION 1.
+NAME OF AGENCY OR ORGANIZATION REQUESTING GRANT FUNDS ADDRESS CITY STATE ZIP NAME AND TITLE OF RECEIVING OFFICIAL EMAIL ADDRESS PHONE 2.
+AGENCY/ORGANIZATION UEI NUMBER 3.
+APPLICATION PREPARER EMAIL ADDRESS PHONE 4.
+PROJECT CONTACT PERSON TITLE OF PROJECT L CONTACT PERSON EMAIL ADDRESS I PHONE IS THIS PROJECT CONTACT A LPA PROJECT CERTIFIED PERSON IN RESPONSIBLE C HARGE? □ NO □ YES 5.
+US REPRESENTATIVE DISTRICT 6.
+STATE REPRESENTATIVE DISTRICT 7.
+STATE SENATOR DISTRICT 8.
+REGIONAL PLANNING COUNCIL l 9.
+LOCATION OF PROJECT: COUNTY IN WHICH THE PROJECT IS LOCATED CITY OR TOWN IN WHICH THE PROJECT IS LOCATED (if project is not located within city limits, indicated the control of the contr te nearest city or town) TOWNSHIP, RANGE, SECTION LATITUI DE LONGITUDE QUESTIONS 10-11: PROJECT SPONSOR'S BACKGROUND 10.
+PROJECT APPLICANT IS: □ STATE □ LOCAL GOVERNMENT □ NOT-FOR-PROFIT □ FEDERAL A AGENCY DESCRIBE PROJECT SPONSOR'S ORGANIZATION: HOW LONG HAS THE ORGANIZATION BEEN IN EXISTENCE? (indicate number of years; If less than a year, give date organization was established) WHAT IS THE ORGAI NIZATION'S AN NUAL OPERATING B UDGET (please indicate)?
 DOES THE ORGANIZATION EMPLOY FULL-TIME STAFF?
-DOES THE ORGANIZATION EMPLOY PART-TIME STAFF?

-Image: NO Image: YES (if yes, designate how many) Image: DOES THE ORGANIZATION HAVE A BOARD WITH OVERSIGHT RESPONSIBILITIES?
+ON EMPLOY PART-TIME STAFF? □ NO □ YES (if yes, designate how many) □ NO • yes, designate how n nany) DOES THE ORGANIZATION HAVE A BOARD WITH OVERSIGHT RESPONSIBILITIES?
 DOES THE ORGANIZATION HAVE VOLUNTEERS?

-INO YES (if yes, designate how many members)
+DIVES (if you designate how many)

-SUMMARIZE THE ORGANIZATION'S MISSION

-MQ 780-2618 (12-21)